EricThomson/mesmerize_setup/readme.md

 4. Increase pagefile size
 This effectively gives you more RAM/for when you run CNMF-E. It requires admin privileges so since you are at it, might as well.
 [Follow the instructions here]( http://www.tomshardware.com/faq/id-2864547/manage-virtual-memory-pagefile-windows.html).
 The recommended minimum is 1.5x your actual RAM, and I recommend (at least) 64GB for the top value, if possible.
-If you already have more than 64GB of RAM, then I am not 100% sure this step is needed: check the settings.
-I have tried setting it to 64-128GB, if it is already in that range you are problably fine.
+If you already have more than 64GB of RAM, then I am not 100% sure this step is needed: check the settings to see what your values are.
+For such machines, I have tried setting it to 64-128GB, but if it is already in that range you are problably fine.
 Note you will have to restart your computer after this step.

 # B. Install and configure Mesmerize
 1. Create virtual environment, activate, and install stuff: